 Installing a pull-out pantry can have many benefits: it enhances safety by providing easy access to all of its content in a single motion.
 It also gives an organized overview of the available items and maximizes the storage place as well.

-Don’t let your elderly loved ones to wear loose clothes during cooking because they can easily catch fire.
+Don’t let your elderly loved ones wear loose clothes during cooking because they can easily catch fire.
 Long, loose sleeves always should be rolled up to prevent them from touching the stove while it’s on.

 To further enhance safety keep highly flammable objects like dish clothes, towels, and curtains far enough from the stove and open flame.